escapin/sElect/README.md

 ```

 The files created during the voting process (including logs and partial
-and final results) can be removed wih
+and final results) can be removed with
 ```
 make clean
 ```